Basic Education Certificate Examination: Candidate grading and selection

-The Ghana Education Service uses its Computerized School Selection and Placement System to place successful BECE examinees in senior high schools, technical institutes and vocational institutions.
-In Nigeria, each school determines the appropriate placement of students in either Science, Arts, Commercial or vocational study tracks based on their BECE results.

 Review of scripts

 Scripts (graded tests) are kept for three months, then destroyed.
 During this time, they may be examined, for a fee, though by the authorization of a school's head or its accredited representative.

 Certification

 Certificates for successful candidates are produced within a month after results are released, and are sent to schools for collection by individual candidates.
 Certificates lost or damaged after collection are not replaced.

 2015 Cancellation

 The 2015 BECE began Monday, June 15, with the English Language and Religious and Moral Education papers, and was scheduled to end Friday, June 19, with the Information Communication Technology (ICT) paper.
 On Wednesday, June 17, two days into the examinations, the West Africa Examinations Council cancelled five subjects, claiming the papers had been 'compromised' and that cancellation was necessary to safeguard both the integrity of the examinations and subsequent certificates.
 In its official statement, WAEC explained that leakage of the test was so widespread, some questions had been shared on the WhatsApp messaging platform.